saisushanthreddyvelimineti-star/AI-resume-analyzer/README.md

 # 🚀 AI Resume Analyzer

-An AI-powered web app that analyzes resumes, identifies skill gaps, provides a personalized roadmap and suggests jobs that can be applied from Linkedin and naukri.
+An AI-powered web app that analyzes resumes, identifies skill gaps, provides a personalized roadmap and suggests jobs that can be applied from Linkedin and indeed.

 ## 🔥 Features
 - Resume summary using AI